The Standard Formula: A Guide to Solvency II – Chapter 8: Capital Requirements

 Overview

 The market risk module seeks to capture the risk of falls in the value of assets held by a (re)insurer and increases in the value of its non-insurance liabilities.
-It does this through a series of sub-modules addressing different market factors which may affect the value of assets and liabilities.
-In each case, a risk charge is calculated which contributes towards the overall capital charge for market risk.
-The overall capital requirement for market risk is then calculated using the formula and correlation matrix set out in Article 164(2) of the Level 2 Delegated Regulation.
+It does this through a series of sub-modules addressing different market factors that may affect the value of assets and liabilities.
+In each case, a risk charge is calculated, which contributes towards the overall capital charge for market risk.
+The overall capital requirement for market risk is then calculated using the formula and correlation matrix set out in the Level 2 Delegated Regulation.475

 The market risk module includes at least the following sub-modules.